 - In teaching and learning, teachers apply new teaching strategy and approaches; meanwhile, students actively participate in and interact with teachers.
-Applications of new teaching strategy in teaching and learning are exhibited in building and upgrading program curriculum (knowledge block structure including generic and specialized knowledge, structure of theory and practice at the college and field trips, conducting thesis research, ...); in preparing detailed syllabi, and in active and attractive didactics (applying informatics, media, internet into teaching, field trip guidance, practice guidance, group exercises, problem-based homework, seminar, individual homework); in providing rich learning materials at the college library and website; and in the complete evaluation of students by teachers.

-- Staff members and students are informed about the guidelines and regulations of the Government and ministries by different ways via website, seminars/workshops, training, etc. (Exh: pics, workshop plan, training documents ???)

-- Teaching and learning strategy is mentioned in documents of the vision and mission of the university to the year 2022 (Exh: vision and mission of CTU in 2022); CAF annual reports and development plans for the coming years (Exh: CAF annual reports and plans); and in meetings of the Science and Training Committee of CAF (Exh: minutes of meeting).
+Applications of new teaching strategy in teaching and learning are exhibited in building and upgrading program curriculum (knowledge block structure including generic and specialized knowledge, structure of theory and practice at the college and field trips, conducting thesis research, ...); in preparing detailed syllabi, and in active and attractive didactics (applying informatics, media, internet into teaching, field trip guidance, practice guidance, group exercises, problem-based homework, seminar, individual homework); in providing rich learning materials at the college library and website; and in the complete evaluation of students by teachers. - Staff members and students are informed about the guidelines and regulations of the Government and ministries by different ways via website, seminars/workshops, training, etc. [Exh.4.1.Circular 09/2009/TT-BGDDT; Exh.2.12.Seminar schedules]. - Teaching and learning strategy is mentioned in documents of the vision and mission of the university to the year 2022 [Exh.3.3.Vision and mission of CTU]; CAF annual reports and development plans for the coming years [Exh.4.2.CAF annual reports and plans]; and in meetings of CAF Committee [Exh.4.3.Minutes of meeting].